leonid-dalin/pokemon-tcg-metagame-simulator/README.md

 ## 🚀 Features

-*   **Two Simulation Modes:**
+* **Dual Simulation Modes:**
     * **Replicator Dynamics:** A mathematical model where successful decks grow in frequency proportional to their performance.
     * **Tournament Simulation:** A granular, stochastic model that simulates Swiss-style tournaments each generation.
+* **Streamlit Web App:** A user-friendly interface (via `app.py`) to get instant deck recommendations, perform "what-if" analysis on a custom-defined meta, and analyze your own deck's performance, all powered by the core simulation engine.
+* **CLI Prediction Mode:** Run quick predictions directly from the command line, specifying a tournament size and a known meta.
 * **Realistic Dynamics:**
     * **Deck Extinction & Reintroduction:** Poorly performing decks can die out, and extinct decks can be randomly reintroduced, simulating innovation and preventing local optima.
     * **Noise:** Adds controlled randomness to replicator dynamics to simulate imperfect information or variance.
-    *   **Soft Convergence:** After a configurable point, noise and reintroduction are turned off to allow the simulation to settle into a true, stable equilibrium.
 * **Advanced Analytics:**
     * Identifies Rock-Paper-Scissors (RPS) cycles in the matchup matrix.
     * Generates tier lists based on the **final equilibrium state** and **overall historical impact**.
     * Computes deck similarity and performs K-Means clustering on active decks to identify strategic archetypes.
 * **Interactive Visualizations:**
     * Animated plot of deck frequencies over time, with extinction markers.
     * Interactive heatmap of the win rate matrix, sorted by tier.
     * Network graph showing significant deck matchups and highlighted RPS cycles.
 * **High Performance & Scalability:**
-    *   Uses vectorized NumPy operations.
+    * **App Caching:** "Pro" mode in the Streamlit app is cached, providing instantaneous results after the first run.
+    * **Vectorized Analytics:** Core analysis and prediction logic (e.g., OMW, All-Time Tiers) are fully vectorized with NumPy for maximum speed.
     * Optional multiprocessing for tournament simulations.
     * **Memory-Efficient History:** For very long simulations, the full metagame history can be written incrementally to a CSV file to avoid memory overflow.
 * **Robust Data Pipeline:**
     * **Data Scraper:** Utility to scrape matchup data from HTML files (e.g., from Limitless TCG) into the required JSON format.
-    *   **Data Validation:** Uses Pydantic models to ensure input data integrity.
     * **Flexible Starting Conditions:** Easily configurable to start from a uniform distribution or any custom metagame state.
 * **Enhanced Debugging & Experiment Management:**
     * Comprehensive logging to file and console.
     * **Unique, Descriptive Output Directories:** Every simulation run creates a uniquely named directory (e.g., `20250912_021459_replicator_gens1000K_CONV@2017410`) for easy tracking and comparison.
     * Full batch experiment support for parameter sweeping.

 ---